Outline of cattle welfare critical control points on feedlots, ranches, and stocker operations

 - Lameness caused by beta-agonist feed supplements such as Zilmax (Zilpaterol) or Optaflexx (Ractopamine).
 The feet will look normal and in extreme cases the outer hoof shell has detached.
 Lameness regardless of the cause should be scored and measured.
 Lameness should not exceed 5% of the cattle.
 Lameness can also be caused by other factors such as poor flooring.
 Lameness is a serious animal welfare issue because sore feet cause continuous long term pain.

-Three most important critical control points for feedlot cattle are:
+Four most important critical control points for feedlot cattle are:

 - Rough handling and excessive use of electric prods.
 Evaluate with scoring system that is on the feedlot audit form.